King of Chess (1991 film): Reception

 Regarding the imagery, Jeannette Delamoir wrote, "The King of Chess (1990; Hong Kong; Yim Ho and Tsui Hark) reuses newsreel footage of Red Guard rallies – set to rock music – in its comparative exploration of visuality in modern Taiwan, and in China during the Cultural Revolution.
-Cultural artefacts such as the Beijing Opera were coopted to visually (as well as in other ways) represent the regime; even people's clothes became part of a collective visual experience that reinforced the interpenetration of the political and the personal."
+Cultural artefacts such as the Beijing Opera were co-opted to visually (as well as in other ways) represent the regime; even people's clothes became part of a collective visual experience that reinforced the interpenetration of the political and the personal."

-The review website hkfilm.net gave the film a rating of 3 out of 10, calling it, "a boring and mundane morality tale that fails to get its' [sic] point across, even while delivering it with all the subtlety of a Triple H sledgehammer strike to the nether regions."
+The review website hkfilm.net gave the film a rating of 3 out of 10, calling it, "a boring and mundane morality tale that fails to get i [sic] point across, even while delivering it with all the subtlety of a Triple H sledgehammer strike to the nether regions."

 In the 1997 work Hong Kong Cinema: The Extra Dimensions, author Stephen Teo wrote, "Perhaps the most representative film of Yim's, which treats modern Chinese history as a soulsearching endeavour, is King of Chess/Qi Wang (1992).
 The film is set in both China and Taiwan, criss-crossing between the two countries in separate time periods: China during the Cultural Revolution and Taiwan in the contemporary 80s.
 The story deals with a 'chess king' who is sent to a labour camp during the Cultural Revolution and zig-zags to scenes in Taiwan concerning a chess prodigy who is introduced as the latest sensation in a television ratings war.
 The two stories reflect on the vicissitudes of political history and their effects on the individual.
 Yim began directing the film in 1988 with Tsui Hark as producer, but the project was shelved before it was given the Tsui Hark 'treatment' and finally released in 1992.
 As a project assigned to Yim Ho, it is clear that Tsui more than tampered with the film.
 However, the film brings both Yim and Tsui in line with their nationalistic concern for China, evident in the motifs of both directors' films."